 2.- EXPLORE THE OLD TOWN STREETS

 It always sounds like it’s raining in parts of Ollantaytambo, and that’s due to the town’s unique and incredibly well preserved Incan open-draining system which runs straight through the center of many of its pretty cobblestone streets (if you don’t spot them in time, expect wet feet).
 Walking the town’s narrow back streets feels like stepping back in time and, as Ollantaytambo is so compact, you’ll never really get lost.
-Just look up to the Inca site towering above you to get your bearings.
+All you need to do is just look up to the Inca site towering above you to get your bearings.

 3.- BROWSE THE SOUVENIR MARKET